 a single argument that needed nothing but itself alone for proof, that would by itself be enough to show that God really exists; that he is the supreme good, who depends on nothing else, but on whom all things depend for their being and for their well-being; and whatever we believe about the divine nature.
 (P, preface)

 Versions of this argument have been defended and criticized by a succession of philosophers from Anselm's time through the present day (see ontological arguments).
 Our concern here is with Anselm's own version, the criticism he encountered, and his response to that criticism.
-A monk named Gaunilo wrote a “Reply on Behalf of the Fool,” contending that Anselm's argument gave the Psalmist's fool no good reason at all to believe that that than which nothing greater can be thought exists in reality.
+A monk named Gaunilo wrote a “Reply on Behalf of the Fool,” contending that Anselm's argument gave the Psalmist's fool no good reason at all to believe that that than which a greater cannot be thought exists in reality.
 Gaunilo's most famous objection is an argument intended to be exactly parallel to Anselm's that generates an obviously absurd conclusion.
-Gaunilo proposes that instead of “that than which nothing greater can be thought” we consider “that island than which no greater can be thought.”
+Gaunilo proposes that instead of “that than which a greater cannot be thought” we consider “that island than which a greater cannot be thought.”
 We understand what that expression means, so (following Anselm's reasoning) the greatest conceivable island exists in our understanding.
 But (again following Anselm's reasoning) that island must exist in reality as well; for if it did not, we could imagine a greater island—namely, one that existed in reality—and the greatest conceivable island would not be the greatest conceivable island after all.
 Surely, though, it is absurd to suppose that the greatest conceivable island actually exists in reality.
 Gaunilo concludes that Anselm's reasoning is fallacious.

 Gaunilo's counterargument is so ingenious that it stands out as by far the most devastating criticism in his catalogue of Anselm's errors.
 Not surprisingly, then, interpreters have read Anselm's reply to Gaunilo primarily in order to find his rejoinder to the Lost Island argument.
 Sympathetic interpreters (such as Klima 2000) have offered ways for Anselm to respond, but at least one commentator (Wolterstorff 1993) argues that Anselm offers no such rejoinder, precisely because he knew Gaunilo's criticism was unanswerable but could not bring himself to admit that fact.